Abhishek-TIFR/List-Set/README.md

 # List-Set
-Formalisation of Perfect Graph theorems in Coq Proof Assistant
+Towards a formal verification of perfect garph theorems in Coq Proof Assistant

-This work aims to formally verify perfect graph theorems (WPGT and SPGT) in the coq proof assistant.
 The project is split into the following files:

 1. GenReflect.v: Contains common results on reflection techniques.